-The interests of general-purpose geography require a geographical framework which is fixed, popularly understood and firmly rooted in history, tradition and commonly held concepts of cultural identity.
+The interests of general-purpose geography require a geographical framework which is fixed, popularly understood and firmly rooted in history, tradition and commonly held concepts of community and identity.
 The historic counties are the natural choice for this framework because:

 (i) They are fixed in name and area.

-(iii) Their names and areas are still generally familiar to many people.
-Indeed, they are still commonly used by many as a basis for general-purpose geography.
+(iii) Their names and areas are still generally familiar to most people and are commonly used as a basis for general-purpose geography.

-(iv) They are still important cultural entities.
+(iv) They are important cultural entities.
 Many people have a strong sense of loyalty to and identify with their county.
-Innumerable sporting, social and cultural activities are still based upon them.
+Innumerable sporting, social and cultural activities are based upon them.